antonilol/bolts/bolt-simple-taproot.md

 #### HTLC Second Level Transactions

-For the second level transactions, we retain the existing structure: a 2-of-2 multi-spend going to a CTV delayed output.
+For the second level transactions, we retain the existing structure: a 2-of-2 multi-spend going to a CSV delayed output.
 Like the normal HTLC transactions, we also place the revocation key as the internal key, allowing easy breach sweeps with each party only retaining the specific script root.

-An HTLC-Success or HTLC-Timeout is a one-in-one-out transaction signed using the `SIGHASH_SINGLE|SIGHASH_ANYONECANPAY` flag.
-These transactions always have _zero_ fees attached, forcing them to be aggregated with each other and a change input.
+An HTLC-Success or HTLC-Timeout is a one-in-one-out transaction signed by the remote party using the `SIGHASH_SINGLE|SIGHASH_ANYONECANPAY` flag (the local party uses `SIGHASH_DEFAULT` as usual to prevent malleability from outside observers).
+These transactions always have _zero_ fees attached, forcing them to be aggregated with a wallet input to pay for fees.
+Multiple HTLC second level transactions can be combined together.

 ##### HTLC-Success Transactions